scm-manager/scm-jenkins-plugin/docs/en/configuration/index.md

 "notifyCommit access tokens" is needed.
 This can be created in the global security configuration in Jenkins.

-Finally it is possible to disable the repository specific configuration or to disable event triggers for specific repository types.
+Finally, it is possible to disable the repository specific configuration or to disable event triggers for specific repository types.

 ![Jenkins Global Configuration](assets/global-config.png)